-This medicine contains less than 1 mmol sodium (23mg) per two tablets, that is to say essentially 'sodium-free'.
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.

-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+If you have been told by your doctor that you have an intolerance to some sugars, talk to your doctor before taking these tablets.